2018ik/2018ik.github.io/_wiki/blessing.markdown

 ## Background

 **Blessing** is the overflow of God Himself.
+Blessing is often seen as a God giving His people material things, but the real blessing is God giving Himself to man as the Spirit (Gal.
+3:14).

-On the side of man, this overflow issues from maturity in life.
+God blesses by virtue of His being an eternal dispensing of Himself in His self-existence as well as into His believers.
+Man blesses by the overflow that issues from maturity in life.

 ## Definitions